#3,112 Top 100 Least Distressed Counties · 2026

 Key Findings

 County Distress Index cluster map.
-Griggs County, North Dakota and its neighbors colored by distress zone.
+Griggs County, North Dakota and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research